Educational Travel Programs in the Balkans

 Atlas Workshops in the Former Yugoslavia

-In the 1990s, the break-up of Yugoslavia represented a complex period of transition for Europe and the world.
-From a period of war to a sequence of peace-building the recent history of the Balkans has important lessons and ideas to share with us all.
-Going back even further the entire region opens up questions about how history, religion, politics, and power shape our lives throughout history and today.
+In the 1990s, the break-up of Yugoslavia ushered in a complex period of transition for Europe and the world.
+From a period of war to a sequence of peace-building, the recent history of the Balkans offers important lessons and ideas to share with us all.
+Going back even further, the entire region opens up questions about how history, religion, politics, and power have shaped our lives throughout history and today.

-We love spending time in the Balkans and find that no other region in Europe makes us as curious about history, nationalism, politics, and economics and how they all mix together.
+We love spending time in the Balkans and find that no other region in Europe makes us this curious about history, nationalism, politics, and economics, and how they all mix together.
 We have found that the region has the same impact on students and travelers of all ages.